richardroy/cli-todo/README.md

 # Basic Todo for your terminal
-A very simple todo that runs within your cli,
+A very simple todo that runs within your terminal,
-Once you activate a task you'll receive an OS notification every five mintues with the todo items task.
+Once you activate a task you'll receive an OS notification 20 minutes after.

+# How to Install
+#### npm
+run: `npm install -g @richardroy/cli-todo`
+Then you can access it via: `todo <commands>`

 It has the following available commands: